John Laing Group: History

-During the late 1990s, the business expanded rapidly, to the extent that, for the year ended 31 December 2001, its turnover was in excess of £1 billion.
+During the late 1990s, the business expanded rapidly to the extent that, for the year ended 31 December 2001, its turnover exceeded £1 billion.
 However, as the company celebrated its 150th anniversary in 1998, it faced falling profits following significant losses on certain construction contracts (including the Cardiff Millennium Stadium, the National Physical Laboratory, a disastrous PFI scheme in Teddington, west London, and No 1 Poultry in the City of London), and sustained problems within its construction division related to competition and overcapacity.
 Accordingly, in 2001, the company cut 800 jobs, and disposed of its construction division to O'Rourke for £1, far less than the roughly £100 million that had been anticipated.
 Shortly thereafter, Sir Martin Laing stepped down as executive chairman in favour of Bill Forrester.

 The business became orientated itself around its PPP / PFI activities; by 2002, it had structured itself into two main divisions, namely Homes and Investments.
 In April 2002, Laing's property developments divisions were sold to Kier Group, and its house building arm was also sold to George Wimpey later that same year.
 During 2003, its affordable housing division was sold via a management buy-out.

 In December 2006, John Laing plc was acquired by the private equity arm of Henderson Group.
 During June 2007, a 50:50 joint venture between Laing Rail and MTR Corporation, London Overground Rail Operations, was awarded the London Overground concession.
 Several months later, the Laing Rail division, which by then operated Chiltern Railways and (jointly) London Overground, as well as held a stake in Wrexham & Shropshire, was put up for sale; the division was purchased by German rail operator Deutsche Bahn in January 2008.